 Should I and my partner have tests before starting a family?

 Women or couples may want to be tested for sickle cell trait before starting a family, especially if their family origins make sickle cell trait more likely.
 The UK's Sickle Cell Society and many health professionals encourage awareness of sickle cell trait and early testing.
-You can ask your doctor for a sickle cell test.
+You can ask your doctor for a sickle cell blood test.

 The advantage of having tests before you become pregnant is that you will know whether or not there is a possibility that your baby could inherit SCD.
 This may be helpful when making decisions about pregnancy.
 For example, you may want to have a prenatal test during pregnancy if there is a risk of SCD for the baby.